2010 Gastein Ladies

 The 2010 Gastein Ladies (also known as NÜRNBERGER Gastein Ladies for sponsorship purposes) was a women's tennis tournament played on outdoor clay courts.
 It was the 4th edition of the Gastein Ladies, and was part of the WTA International tournaments of the 2010 WTA Tour.
-It was being held in Bad Gastein, Austria, from 19 July intil 25 July 2010.
-Julia Görges won the singles title.
+It was held in Bad Gastein, Austria, from 19 July until 25 July 2010.
+Unseeded Julia Görges won the singles title.